Kiflice sa sirom (cottage cheese crescent rolls)

 Jump to Recipe

-What you’ll love about kiflice sa sirom (cottage cheese crescent rolls)?
+What you’ll love about cottage cheese rolls

 The most magical smell in the kitchen comes from the mouth-watering crescent rolls baking in the oven.
-These crescent rolls are easy to make and so delicious that you’ll want to try making them again and again!
+These cheese rolls are easy to make and so delicious that you’ll want to try making them again and again!

 Ingredients you’ll need

-🥐 BUTTER – the butter will give the rolls the mouth-watering buttery taste, so don’t skip it or reduce it.
+BUTTER – the butter will give the rolls the mouth-watering buttery taste, so don’t skip it or reduce it.
 You will not add it to the dough, but only between the rolls while baking them.

 Equipment you’ll need